akib-islam-coder/leetcodesolutions/README.md

 Problem 1832- Check if the Sentence Is Pangram
 Problem 1844- Replace All Digits with Characters Problem 1859- Sorting the Sentence
+Problem 1880- Check if Word Equals Summation of Two Words